 Absolutely!
 All of our solar hot water systems are closed-loop with heat exchangers.
 This means that an antifreeze solution of non-toxic propylene glycol is circulated through the collectors on the roof.
 The solar storage tank is filled with potable water.
 Heat is transferred from the antifreeze collector loop to the storage tank through a copper heat exchanger.

 Solar water heaters are the most cost-effective renewable energy systems available.
 Your exact return on investment will depend on many factors including your existing fuel source, future energy prices, your hot water load and the solar resource available at your site.
 That said, a typical system will save several hundred dollars per year on energy bills and most customers will realize a payback period of 8 to 10 years.

 With proper care, these types of systems will last 25 to 30 years.

-Panels are often mounted on the roof, but can also be mounted on the ground.
-Ground mounts are a good alternative if the house is shaded by trees, or if roof space is in limited supply due to dormers or any other obstructions.
+Panels are more often than not mounted on the roofs of buildings, but can sometimes also be mounted to the ground.
+Ground mounts are a great alternative a house is shaded by trees, or if roof space is in limited supply due to dormers or any other obstructions.

-Facing solar panels to the South is the best approach, but solar panels facing south-east or south-west still generate a percentage of possible solar power similar to south facing panels.
-It’s more effective (and more attractive) to install the panels in the same plane as the roof direction, rather than build an awkward mount to angle them.
+Facing solar panels to the South is the best approach, but solar panels facing south-east or south-west can still often generate a percentage of possible solar power similar to south facing panels.
+It’s more effective (and eye-pleasing) to install solar panels on the same plane as the slant of the roof, rather than build a whole new and different mount to angle the panels.

 Solar PV systems have a 25 year-plus life expectancy.
 Your roof should be in good condition.
 As a rule of thumb, we recommend that your roof should be less than eight years old.
 This will prevent the need to remove the system when the roof needs replacement.